ramnoob/dicom-tag-classifier-ImageJ/README.md

 6. **Monitor**: Monitor the progress of the classification process and view any error or warning messages within ImageJ.

 ## Dependencies
-- ImageJ: Java-based image processing software.
-This plug-in supports the Windows version; the MacOS version currently has a flawed GUI.
+- **ImageJ**: Java-based image processing software.
+This plug-in supports the **Windows version**; the MacOS version currently has a flawed GUI.
-- Fiji: A distribution that adds plug-ins and features to ImageJ, often used for scientific image analysis; supports both Windows and MacOS versions.
+- **Fiji**: A distribution that adds plug-ins and features to ImageJ, often used for scientific image analysis; supports both **Windows and MacOS versions**.

 ## License
 This plugin is licensed under the [MIT License](LICENSE).